Josh Bell Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 12th-ranked team ERA among all MLB pitching staffs (4.11).
+- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.09).

-- Orioles pitchers combine to rank 19th in baseball in home runs given up (64 total, 1.2 per game).
+- Orioles pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Wells makes the start for the Orioles, his 10th of the season.
-He is 3-1 with a 3.47 ERA and 54 strikeouts in 57 2/3 innings pitched.
+- Gibson (6-3) gets the starting nod for the Orioles in his 12th start of the season.
+He has a 3.82 ERA in 66 2/3 innings pitched, with 44 strikeouts.

-- His last time out came on Wednesday against the New York Yankees, when the righty went five innings, surrendering five earned runs while giving up five hits.
+- His most recent appearance was on Thursday against the New York Yankees, when the right-hander tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.